 Some experts believe, it takes 21 days to establish a new habit which is why “it’s a lifestyle change,” makes sense to me.
 Usually done at the start of the calendar year with new resolutions seldom kept or obtained, the gratitude challenge does not involve unrealistic materialistic or physical appearance goal-setting for quick fixes.

 Research done by Miami University confirms religion and philosophies have long embraced gratitude and the manifestations of a grateful heart.
-Science, however, has been a little slow coming to that conclusion but has finally arrived with what religious people have known for years.
+Science, however, has been a little slow coming to that conclusion but has finally arrived at what religious people have known for years.
 Religions refer to it as prayer and thanksgiving or praise and worship, science suggests meditation and doing things that make you happy.
-So, rather you’re religious or an atheist, you can get with gratitude
+So, rather you’re religious or an atheist, you can comprehend gratitude

-According to an article in Huffington Post, gratitude reduces negative effects of stress, improve sleep, and cultivate positive emotions such as enthusiasm, determination, attentiveness and energy as opposed to the social comparison which ofttimes robs you of your joy and peace.
-Grateful people place less emphasis on material things, help others and are less envious of others.
+According to an article in Huffington Post, gratitude reduces the negative effects of stress, improves sleep, and cultivates positive emotions such as enthusiasm, determination, attentiveness, and energy as opposed to social comparison which ofttimes robs you of your joy and peace.
+Grateful people place less emphasis on material things, help others, and are less envious of others.
 I’ll say that again for the people in the back.
 Grateful people are less envious of others.
 Other people living their ‘best lives’ shouldn’t cause you to get upset or jealous because when you’re coming from a place of gratitude, you realize you’re living your best life too.

 So, join me (or not) in celebrating my birthday with the 21 Days of Gratitude Challenge.
-Each day, post one word, sentence, paragraph or story (image if on Instagram) that makes you happy, one person, place, or thing that makes you smile inside, gets you out of bed, brings you great joy.
-Try finding the good in the not so good circumstances, share your goodness with others.
+Each day, post one word, sentence, paragraph, or story (image if on Instagram) that makes you happy, one person, place, or thing that makes you smile inside, gets you out of bed and brings you great joy.
+Try finding the good in the not-so-good circumstances, and share your goodness with others.
 I’ll be posting daily prompts for those who need a little help.
 Ready?
 Let’s go!